UP2020033/AppEng-Lego/README.md

 # AppEngLegoSite

+## Introduction

+BlockZilla is a website that sells lego bricks.

 ## Setup and startup

 To setup the database for the lego site and start the server, run the below scripts in the terminal: